Poster Miles Davis

 DOWNLOAD

 Jazz trumpeter Miles Davis redefined the genre in subtle and caustic ways.
-While he had great success he was always restless for innovation.
-After studying extensively at Julliard before his fame, he searched for material that would rescue him from the club circuit.
-After entering jazz through be-bop, Miles transitioned to cool jazz and fusion while creating a style that has yet to be reproduced.
+While he had great success, he was always restless for innovation.
+After studying extensively at Juilliard before his fame, he searched for material that would rescue him from the club circuit.
+After entering jazz through be-bop, Davis transitioned to cool jazz and fusion while creating a style that has yet to be reproduced.

 Musical arrangements from Miles Davis